michaelnicholls/zparams_demo/README.md

 The superset of parameters are maintained in a structure, ZCLASS_PARAMS_LOCAL, which is where new parameters should be added.

 There are CDS views which support a Fiori app to maintain ZPARAM_CLASSES.
 These are named ZPARAM_I/C_CLASSES.
 There are similarly named behavior definitions, plus a service definition, ZPARAM_CLASSES, and a service binding.
 To make life easier, the service binding name should be called ZPARAM_CLASSES_O2, as this aligns with the Fiori app ZPARAMS_CLASS.
-The implementation code is is class ZBP_PARAM_I_CLASSES.
+The implementation code is in class ZBP_PARAM_I_CLASSES.

 The ZCLASS_OUTPUT contents are viewed through a Fiori app that is based on CDS views ZCLASS_I/C_OUTPUT, and a service ZCLASS_OUTPUT.
 A service binding named ZCLASS_OUTPUT_O2 is assumed by the Fiori app ZCLASS_OUTPUT.